 Impala co-founder, on the IRS data gap

 No annual contracts.
 No per-record fees.
+No per-seat fees.
 No sales call.
 Cancel anytime.

-Early adopter pricing is locked in for as long as you keep your plan.
-All plans are month-to-month — cancel anytime.
+Founding member pricing, locked in for as long as you keep your plan.
+All plans are month-to-month.
+Cancel anytime.

 Updated monthly from IRS releases.
 The IRS publishes new e-filed returns on a rolling basis, typically with a 6-12 month lag from the filing date.

-Grants from both public charities (990 Schedule I) and private foundations (990-PF Part XV), searchable in one place.
-Filter by funder, recipient name, amount, state, and year.
+Foundation grants from public charities (990 Schedule I) and private foundations (990-PF Part XV), plus federal award data from the Federal Audit Clearinghouse.
+16 million+ grants searchable in one place.
+Filter by funder, recipient, amount, state, year, and source.

 Most free tools let you look up one org at a time but don't support filtering, export, or bulk access.
 Most paid tools start at $1,500+/year with annual contracts, charge per-record export fees, or gate API access behind a sales process.
-501(see) gives you search, filtering, grant data, officer compensation, and CSV export starting at $0 — with paid plans at $99-149/month, no annual lock-in, and no per-record fees.
+501(see) gives you search, filtering, grant data, officer compensation, and CSV export starting at $0, with paid plans at $49-99/month, no annual lock-in, no per-seat fees, and no per-record fees.

 No. You can search, filter, and export data without writing any code.
 Developers can also connect via our REST API for automated workflows and integrations.